 In 2020, Bertin and Lecacheux [4] determined all Jacobian fibrations of the Apéry-Fermi K3 surface by using Kneser-Nishiyama method.
-The geometry of some special members of the pencil (1.1) has also been studied, for example, in Bertin and Lecacheux [3], [5].
+Some special members of the pencil (1.1) with Picard number 20 have also been studied, for example, in [23, 24], and in Bertin and Lecacheux [3, 5].
 In [14], Festi and van Straten provided an account on the relation between the Apéry-Fermi K3 surfaces and quantum electrodynamics, highlighting the importance of studying this K3 surface.

 1.3.
 Plan of this paper.
-In Section 2, we review the result of Peters and Stienstra [20], and present 32 smooth rational curves on the K3 surface X_s whose classes generate the Néron-Severi lattice of X_s .
+In Section 2, we review the result of Peters and Stienstra [21], and present 32 smooth rational curves on the K3 surface X_s whose classes generate the Néron-Severi lattice of X_s .
 We also compare X_s with the quartic surface Y_t of Mukai and Ohashi [17], and prove that X_s is birational to Y_t for a suitable choice of t (see Remark 1.4).
 In Section 3, we execute Borcherds' method, and obtain a set of generators of $\operatorname{Aut}(X_s)$ lattice-theoretically, thereby proving Theorem 1.1.
-We also describe the finite polytope D_0 with 80 walls and prove Corollary 1.3.
+We also describe the finite polytope D_0 with 80 walls.
+Although Corollary 1.3 is a part of Theorem 1.2, it can already be proved at this stage, and hence we provide its proof in this section.
 In Section 4, we give geometric realization to each of the generators of $\operatorname{Aut}(X_s)$ given in Theorem 1.1.
 In Section 5, we calculate the set of faces of the polytope D_0 , and prove Theorem 1.2 in Section 5.3.
-In Section 6, we explain how to describe $Aut(X_s)$ in terms of generators and relations using the codimension-2 faces of D_0 .
+In Section 6, we explain how to describe $\operatorname{Aut}(X_s)$ in terms of generators and relations using the faces of D_0 of codimension 2.

-Detailed computational data are available from [24].
-For our computation, we used GAP [25].
+Detailed computational data are available from [26].
+For our computation, we used GAP [27].